iwantmyname/blog/_posts/2014-02-22-uno-looks-to-unite-the-spanish-speaking-web-an-interview-with-desiree-boxberger.md

 Because .UNO is one of the first new domains to hit the market, it will take time to build general awareness in order to drive adoption and use.
 This will be a challenge for all new top level domain registries as they map out their go to market strategy.

 Our forecasts indicate that .UNO will have about 2 million domains under management by year five.
 We believe this is a conservative estimate based on the size of our market segment and anticipated popularity as awareness spreads and interest grows.
-With Hispanics populations growing at one of the fastest rates, coupled with the fact that Hispanics are technology adopters, we believe .UNO is well positioned to be very successful.
+With Hispanic populations growing at one of the fastest rates, coupled with the fact that Hispanics are technology adopters, we believe .UNO is well positioned to be very successful.